codacy/docs/docs/repositories/pull-requests.md

 This area displays the information that identifies the pull request (head and base branches, date, and name), as well as:

--   The analysis status and a [button to reanalyze the last commit on the pull request branch](../faq/repositories/how-do-i-reanalyze-my-repository.md)
+-   The analysis status and a [button to reanalyze the last commit on the pull request branch](../faq/repositories/how-do-i-reanalyze-my-repository.md) (enabled when the committer [is part of your organization](../organizations/managing-people.md))
 -   A link to the analysis logs
 -   A link to the pull request on your Git provider